-Only because you can afford something doesn’t mean you should buy it.
+Just because you can afford something doesn’t mean you should buy it.
 Instead, spend around your values.
-You’ll spend less and feel happier than if you’d bought every nice thing that came your way.
+You’ll spend less and feel happier than if you’d purchased every nice thing that came your way.

 4. Track Your Spending

-You already know that you should use apps like Personal Captial to track your spending.
+You already know that you should use apps like Personal Capital to track your spending.

 The problem is relying on these apps to do all the work for you.
 Most people continue to make bad financial decisions because they’re not tracking their spending correctly.
 Stefanie recommends people track their spending daily to improve their financial situation.

 For example, track when your money gets deposited into your account and where it’s being spent.
 Write this information down and categorize your expenses.
 Doing this daily will keep you up-to-date with your budget and cause you to spend less money.

 To pay off your debt, you need to make consistent progress.
 This is challenging when you’re spending as much as you’re paying down debt.
 Track your finances daily and see how much they’ll improve.

 5. Follow Great Role Models to Improve Your Money Habits